sgny/react-native-notifications/docs/advancedIos.md

 ## Interactive / Actionable Notifications

-> This section provides description for iOS.
-For notifications customization on Android, refer to [our wiki](https://github.com/wix/react-native-notifications/wiki/Android-Customizations#customizing-notifications-layout).

 Interactive notifications allow you to reply to a message right from the notification banner or take action right from the lock screen.

 On the Lock screen and within Notification Center, you swipe from right to left